plausible/docs/docs/shopify-integration.md

 If you'd like to see these grouped order confirmations or checkout page visits permanently in your dashboard, you can add them as [pageview goals](pageview-goals.md).

-## How to track forms and buttons on your Shopify site
+## How to track form submissions and button clicks on Shopify

 Here's how you can track particular form submissions and button clicks on your Shopify site: